gardener/gardener-extension-registry-cache/docs/usage/registry-cache/migration-from-v1alpha2-to-v1alpha3.md

 # Migration from `v1alpha2` to `v1alpha3`

-This document descibres how to migrate from API version `registry.extensions.gardener.cloud/v1alpha2` of the `RegistryConfig` to `registry.extensions.gardener.cloud/v1alpha3`.
+This document describes how to migrate from API version `registry.extensions.gardener.cloud/v1alpha2` of the `RegistryConfig` to `registry.extensions.gardener.cloud/v1alpha3`.

 The `registry.extensions.gardener.cloud/v1alpha2` is deprecated and will be removed in a future version.
 Use `registry.extensions.gardener.cloud/v1alpha3` instead.